-Earning an MSN/MBA dual degree typically consists of three years of study and results in both an MBA and an MS in nursing.
+Earning an MSN/MBA dual degree typically consists of three years of study.
+It results in both an MBA and master's in nursing.
 In this program, students may seek skills in clinical nursing with a background in business, or they may desire a career in healthcare management and/or consulting.
-Classwork parallels that of students seeking individualized degrees in business or nursing.

 MSN/MHA Dual Degree